 The pubmed data on transporters have been updated

-4/30/07: A new sections was added to TransportDB:
+4/30/07: A new section was added to TransportDB:

 "TransAAP": Transporter Automatic Annotation Pipeline

-9/8/06:TransporterDB was updated with addition of recently published genomes.
+9/8/06:TransportDB was updated with addition of recently published genomes.

 Two new sections was added: